13th Swiss Geoscience Meeting 2015, Basel

-The 13th edition of the Swiss Geoscience Meeting will focus on the latest advances in research in geosciences.
-It will be held 20th and 21st November 2015 in Basel.
+The 13th edition of the Swiss Geoscience Meeting focused on the latest advances in research in geosciences.
+It was held 20th and 21st November 2015 in Basel.

-The Department of Environmental Sciences of the University of Basel and the Platform Geosciences of the Swiss Academy of Sciences, SCNAT cordially invite you to participate in the 13th Swiss Geoscience Meeting to be held on 20th and 21st November 2015 in Basel.
+The Department of Environmental Sciences of the University of Basel and the Platform Geosciences of the Swiss Academy of Sciences, SCNAT cordially welcomed the 691 participants in the 13th Swiss Geoscience Meeting held on 20th and 21st November 2015 in Basel.

-Paul Tackley (ETH Zurich) will bring us close to the Earth’s core-mantle boundary and show us how modelling can link experimental petrology and geophysical observations leading to an impressive understanding of the Earth’s structure and long-term evolution.
+Paul Tackley (ETH Zurich) brought us close to the Earth’s core-mantle boundary and showed us how modelling can link experimental petrology and geophysical observations leading to an impressive understanding of the Earth’s structure and long-term evolution.

-The last speaker, Sanjeev Gupta (Imperial College London), takes us to the planet Mars and acquaints us with the adventures of NASA's car sized rover, Curiosity, which has been exploring the surface of Gale crater.
+The last speaker, Sanjeev Gupta (Imperial College London), took us to the planet Mars and acquainted us with the adventures of NASA's car sized rover, Curiosity, which has been exploring the surface of Gale crater.
 This mobile laboratory is studying the geology and chemistry of rocks on Mars to determine if the Red Planet could ever have been habitable for life.

-On Saturday 21st, 19 scientific symposia will cover the diverse spectrum of current research in geoscience,encompassing the lithosphere, the hydrosphere, the cryosphere, the biosphere, the atmosphere and the anthroposphere.
+On Saturday 21st, 19 scientific symposia covered the diverse spectrum of current research in geoscience,encompassing the lithosphere, the hydrosphere, the cryosphere, the biosphere, the atmosphere and the anthroposphere.